 Besides my own vanity, what are the benefits of having strong glute muscles?

 Turns out, better posture (also good for my vanity).
 “More so now than ever many people are working from home and sitting all day long and this can result in imbalances in the muscles connecting the lumbar spine, pelvis and femur,” says Tam.
 To rebuild strength and endurance in these affected muscles she recommends including not just squats, but deadlifts and lunges into your workout regime.

 Having strong glutes is also essential for – get this – injury prevention.
 “The glutes are one of the largest muscle groups in the body,” says Tam.
 “Strong glutes will help support the lower back, knees hamstrings and core.”

-Plus, strong glutes help you perform better, enabling you to completing other exercises much more efficiently such as being able to perform the plyometric movements, jumps, running and improving agility and speed.
+Plus, strong glutes help you perform better, enabling you to complete other exercises much more efficiently such as being able to perform plyometric movements, jumps, running and improving agility and speed.

 OK, did I notice huge results?

 Mentally, that’s hard to measure.
 Of course, when I pulled myself away from the couch to start moving, I felt more alert than I did previously.
 Physically, a bit.
 I’m sure if I followed Tam’s diet advice, I would have noticed bigger gains, but I did notice slightly more toned thighs, especially the sides, and a more prominent “butt smile” (a term I learned during this process).
 But more than that, I actually found myself looking forward to the little endorphin rush after doing these squats every day.
 Frankly, it made me want to exercise more, which I feel like is kind of the point of challenges like these.

 As Tam puts it: “The best part is, you can do squats anywhere, anytime, all you need is your body,” says Tam.
 “So get moving.” #NoExcuses